Event cancellations due to tropical storm Nestor in Tampa Bay

 TAMPA, Fla.
-(WFLA) – Tropical Storm Nestor has officially formed in the Gulf of Mexico and is making its way towards the Panhandle and southern parts of Alabama, Mississippi and Louisana.
+(WFLA) – Tropical Storm Nestor has officially formed in the Gulf of Mexico and is making its way towards the Panhandle and southern parts of Alabama, Mississippi and Louisiana.

 Out of caution, many local events are being canceled as a storm surge warning has been placed in effect for Indian Pass, Florida, to Clearwater Beach, Florida.